UE Hot Update: Updateability and Security

 3. If present, mark the Entry as bIsDeleted.

-5. In CreatePakFile, each element of FilesToAdd will be checked for bIsDeleted, and the corresponding PakEntry will be flagged with Flag_Deleted to indicate deletion, without packaging the local files those elements point to (this explains why any specified path can be marked for deletion).
+5. In CreatePakFile, each element in FilesToAdd is checked for bIsDeleted, and the corresponding PakEntry is given a Flag_Deleted mark to indicate deletion.
+Furthermore, the local file pointed to by that element will not be packaged into the Pak (this is also why any path can be specified to mark for deletion).

-This implements the process from paklist.txt -> UnrealPak -> Deleted.pak -> runtime loading of PakEntry.
+This completes the workflow from paklist.txt -> UnrealPak -> Deleted.pak -> runtime loading of PakEntry.

 HotPatcher has automated this process.
-For deleted resources and files, if the patch configuration uses bIgnoreDeletedFiles=false, they will be marked for deletion in the output patch.
+For deleted resources and files, if the Patch configuration uses bIgnoreDeletedFiles=false, they will be marked as deleted in the generated patch.

-4. Files within the package (e.g., models for GCloudVoice)
+4. Files within the package (e.g., GCloudVoice model files).

 1. uproject, uplugin